fledge-iot/fledge/docs/building_pipelines.rst

 OMF Specific Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Certain north plugins present specific problems to the incremental development approach as changing the format of data that is sent to them can cause them internal issues.
-The |OMF| plugin that is used to send data to the Aveva PI Server is one such plugin.
+The |OMF| plugin that is used to send data to the AVEVA PI Server is one such plugin.

 The problem with the PI Server is that it is designed to store data in fixed formats, therefore having data that is not of a consistent type, i.e. made up of the set of attributes, can cause issues.
 In a PI server each new data type becomes a new tag, this is not a problem if you are happy to use tag naming that is flexible.
 However if you require that you used fixed name tags within the PI Server, using the |OMFhints| filter, this can be an issue for incremental development of your pipeline.
 Changing the properties of the tag will result in a new name being required for the tag.